 - 3. Select the PIN Number radio button. - 4.
 Go to the client wireless computer.
 Run a WPS configuration utility.
 Follow the utility's instructions to generate a PIN.
 Take note of the client PIN. - 5.
 From the wireless router Add WPS Client screen, enter the client PIN number, and then click Next. - The wireless router tries to communicate with the client for 4 minutes. - The wireless router WPS screen displays a message confirming that the client was added to the wireless network.
-The wireless router generates an SSID, and implements WPA/ WPA2 wireless security. - Note the new SSID and WPA/WPA2 password for the wireless network.
-You can view these settings in the Wireless Settings screen.
-See "Manually Configuring Your Wireless Settings" on page 2-4
+The wireless router generates an SSID, and implements WPA/WPA2 wireless security if the wireless settings on the router are not configured. - 6.
+Note the new SSID and WPA/WPA2 passphrase for the wireless network.
+You can view these settings on the Wireless Settings screen.
+See Step 3 of the "Configuring WPA, WPA2, or WPA/WPA2 Wireless Security" section.